 B i o g r a p h y

-She wrote her first song called “Dancing through Life” with lyrics dedicated to pursing ones dreams no matter what.
-The song would go onto win the Overall First Grand prize in the USA Song writing competition with another original song “I Will Rise” being placed into the short movie “High Casting”.
-With the help of her winnings, Sarah continued on to record her first album “Dreams and Poetry”.
-This album would go onto to win “Best Album” at the 20th annual L.A.
+At fourteen, Sarah wrote her first song called “Dancing through Life”, the lyrics of which are dedicated to pursing ones dreams no matter what.
+The song would go onto win the Overall First Grand prize in the USA National Songwriting Competition while another of her original songs, titled “I Will Rise”, was placed into the short movie, “High Casting”.
+With this encouragement, Sarah decided to record her first album, “Dreams and Poetry”, at seventeen and it would go onto to win “Best Album” at the 20th annual L.A.
 Music Awards while Sarah herself won “Best Singer/songwriter”.
 After finding success with “Dreams and Poetry”, Sarah decided to work on her next studio album “I Will Rise”, named after the titular song.
-It is currently in production.

-She has had many vocal teachers to train her in the different vocal styles of Musical Theatre, Classical, and Pop.
-She pursued a college degree while auditioning and singing at many acclaimed venues such as The Whiskey A Go Go, The Roxy and Pechanga Casino among many others.
+Because of her desire to be versatile, Sarah has had many vocal teachers to train her in many different vocal styles, namely Musical Theatre, Classical, and Pop.
+With the drive to keep challenging and better her performances, she has sung at many acclaimed venues such as; The Whiskey A Go Go, The Roxy and Pechanga Casino among many others.

-Sarah has auditioned for TV shows and movies.
-Acting has been one of her passions since she started singing and she has studied acting for both stage and film extensively.
-She does joke about the roles she has played in the movies she has been in.
-Somehow her character's always end up dying.
-“I always get cast to play the soon to be dead girl, I guess I must look pretty good dead!”
+Alongside Sarah’s love of music, she has also auditioned for TV shows and movies.
+Acting has been one of her passions since being introduced to it at “Camp Electric Youth” and has studied acting for both stage and film extensively.
+She does joke that most of the roles she is cast in usual end up being dead by the end of the movie or episode.
+She likes to quip, “I always get cast to play the soon to be dead girl, I guess I must look pretty good dead!”

 In 2013, Sarah was cast as one of the leading characters in Danny Maseng’s musical “Let There Be Light” at Temple Israel of Hollywood.
-Garnering acclaim with her performance and finding a new friendship with the cast, Sarah continued on and currently sings with Danny at his new congregation Makom LA that meets at Kol Ami.
-She also has begun studying Torah under him to gain a deeper understanding of her Christian faith and religion.
+Garnering acclaim with her performance and finding a new friendship with the cast, Sarah continued on with Danny and is now his Cantorial Assistant at his new congregation, Makom LA.
+Under Danny’s guidance, she began studying Torah to gain a deeper understanding of her Christian faith and religion.

-Sarah has worked (and continues to work) under the guise of Dubravka Zubovic in the art of Classical singing.
-It is through her that she was able to perform solo oversees in Rome, Italy, to rave reviews.
-Finding a new passion for travel, Sarah has also performed classical solo’s in Paris, France at the Eglise Notre-Dame des Blancs-Manteaux and in Trossingen, Germany at the Staatliche Hochschule für Musik Trossingen.
+Being classically trained, Sarah has continued to pursue her classical voice and it has lead her to many corners of the world.
+It is thanks to the first vocal summer program of OCAVA run by Dubravka Zubovic, that she was able to perform solely for the first time ever in Rome, Italy, to rave reviews.
+Finding a new passion for travel, Sarah has also had to great honor to performed classical solo’s in Paris, France at the Eglise Notre-Dame des Blancs-Manteaux and in Trossingen, Germany at the Staatliche Hochschule für Musik Trossingen.
 Even the German press couldn’t resist writing about her angelic voice and amazing poise on stage.

-Sarah has finished her Bachelor of Music degree at California State University Fullerton, honing her music and vocal skills under the tutelage of many wonderful and talented teachers.
-To name a few; Dr. Robert Istad, Dr. Mark Goodrich, Dr. Nicole Baker, and Prof. Janet Smith.
+Sarah has never been one to stray away from the chance to continue her education.
+She has completed her Bachelor of Music at California State University Fullerton and is now currently pursuing her Master’s in Vocal Performance at California State University, Northridge.
+She has had the complete honor and to hone her music and vocal skills under the tutelage of many wonderful and talented teachers such as; Dr. Robert Istad, Dr. Mark Goodrich, Dr. Nicole Baker, Diane Ketchie, and Prof. Janet Smith.
 She also frequently works with new upcoming composers such as Adriano Aponte and Isaiah Castro, the latter of which wrote a piece specifically for her voice called “Dios Mio”.

-Currently, Sarah sings with the Pacific Chorale in Orange County, CA, is the cantorial assistant at Makom La, Soprano section lead at St. James Church, all while flying around the country performing in various vocal competitions and audition for both musical theatre and opera alike.
+If you wish to see Sarah, she sings regularly and is a member of the Pacific Chorale in Orange County, CA, the LA Master Chorale in Los Angeles, CA, the cantorial assistant at Makom La.
+Even with her busy life, she still flies around the country performing in various vocal competitions and audition for both musical theatre and opera alike.